 ZUS MSRP price is set to $34.
 While you can get a car charger for $9 – $19.
 You might want to rethink and look up the points put up in the post.
 So, I have spent roughly $160 worth of car chargers and now I end up with ZUS.
 And I will not use other chargers.
 I don’t even need the GPS car location tagging feature, the 4.8amps dual-port charging consistency and quality already sold me to it.
 Definitely ZUS wins at price vs value comparison for the long run.

 Credit (Images): Via official ZUS website.

 Disclaimer: I wasn’t paid for the review.
 The test device sent to me without any regulatory restrictions.
-That means, the testing and opinion is my own about the device.
+That means the testing and opinion are my own about the device.